Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

     host    all             all             0.0.0.0/0               md5
     ```

     This entry allows any host to connect using MD5 password authentication.
-For production environments, this rule should be scoped to specific IP ranges for security, but for this lab, it ensures that the Azure migration service can reach the source server.
+For production environments, this rule should be scoped to specific IP ranges for security, but for this lab, it ensures that the migration service in Azure Database for PostgreSQL can reach the source server.

 ### Subtask 3: Prepare the target Azure Database for PostgreSQL flexible server